 Sales, marketing, operations

 The clients you serve as an IT professional will inevitably be diverse, so staying up on all facets of business will prepare you to help any client in any industry.

-Basically, by understanding the nuts and bolts of things like sales, marketing, manufacturing and the supply chain, you'll be able to provide better overall support.
+By understanding the details of things like sales, marketing, manufacturing and the supply chain, you'll be able to provide better overall support.

 Consider, then, taking a course on sales management, market research or supply and demand strategy.

-Supplementary courses are a great way to complement your existing skills or learn new ones.
+Supplementary courses are a fantastic way to complement your existing skills or learn new ones.

 If you don't have much spare time, or if your employer isn't willing to foot the bill for training, you can always check out online resources like webinars and industry conferences.
 Or, pick up books on relevant skills and squeeze in some extracurricular reading.

 While all of this extra learning and professional development might seem like arduous extra work in the short term, the perspective and qualifications you will gain could very well get you more business in the long run.

 So go forth and learn!

 Ethical Leadership in a Digital Age Part 1